-Couples today are getting creative with their marriage proposals.
+Couples today are always on the look out for creative proposal ideas.
 A marriage proposal is a once-in-a-lifetime moment, so it makes sense that you’d want yours to be unforgettable and unique.
 We think a proposal should be special to you as a couple; for example, it’s probably not the best idea to propose to your significant other (S/O) on the top of the Empire State Building if they’re afraid of heights!
 Think about your S/O’s personality and hobbies to begin planning your proposal.
 Here are our top 5 creative proposal ideas to help you out if you get stuck after that.

 At the end of an adventure

 If you’re both outdoorsy types, come up with a creative proposal that caps off one of your outdoor adventures.
 One of the great things about this type of proposal is that it’ll seem just like any other outing.
 Your significant other probably won’t suspect a thing.

 You might pick a scenic spot at the end of a hike or a rock climb, where you can ask a few friends, family, and maybe even a photographer to wait and witness the moment.
 Going skydiving?
 Make a simple sign to hold up and show to your S/O mid-air.
 Frisbee trick shot YouTuber Brodie Smith put together an epic proposal for his girlfriend Kelsey and asked her to marry him at the end of a very long zipline.
 She had no idea, and she said yes.